 Depending on the outcome of the complaint, details may be posted to RECO’s website.
 If there is a conviction, the decision will be posted on RECO’s website.
 The names, addresses or other contact information of those providing information will not be shared with the general public.

 There are two ways to file your complaint:

 Online: Click here to file a complaint

-- Contact RECO and request a complaint form be faxed or mailed to you
+- Contact RECO and request a complaint form to be mailed to you

 - Complete and sign the form